 Job seekers interested in starting a new career at 30 have unique concerns.
 You’ve likely been in the workforce for around a decade or more.
 As technology evolves, the standards for your desired career may have evolved, as well.

 Use this guide for switching jobs when you’re in your 30s so you have a smooth transition for your next move.

 It Is Not Too Late to Change Careers

 Most Americans spend one-third or more of our time at work.
 No one is too old for starting over.
 You can find a job that makes you happy and fulfilled.
 Depending on your age, you may have 35 years or more of work ahead of you.
 Contemplate if you’re willing to keep working in a career that doesn’t fit you.

-If you’ve been building a career in one industry for awhile, you may have concerns about starting something new.
+If you’ve been building a career in one industry for awhile, you may have concerns about starting a new career at 30.
 Let’s dispel some myths.

 - Myth: You’ll need to go back to school and get a new degree, which is going to take around 4 years and a lot of money.
 Online programs and certificates make it more convenient to master new skills.
 You can spend far less time and money studying for the exact skills you need by getting an online certificate, compared to heading back to school for a new bachelor’s or master’s degree.

 - Myth: Your lack of experience will prevent you from being hired.
 Hirers are looking for all different types of things in career candidates.
 Your unique qualities – and the fact you had the courage to go after your career dreams – can be attractive to a hirer.
 Use your networking skills to get a foot in the door for interviews and open jobs.
 You can tap into your school alumni association or your LinkedIn network to connect.